 This paper describes how transfer-learning can turn a Beowulf cluster into a full super-computer with supra-linear qualitative acceleration.
-Harmonic Analysis is used as a real-world example to show the kind of result that can be achieved with the proposed supercomputer architecture, that locally exploits absolute space-time parallelism on each machine (SIMD parallelism) and loosely-coupled relative space-time parallelization between different machines (loosely coupled MIMD).
+Harmonic Analysis is used as a real-world example to show the kind of result that can be achieved with the proposed super-computer architecture, that locally exploits absolute space-time parallelism on each machine (SIMD parallelism) and loosely-coupled relative space-time parallelization between different machines (loosely coupled MIMD).

-Keyword: Beowulf cluster, relative space-time, supra-linear acceleration, qualitative acceleration, GPGPU, loosely coupled machines, artificial evolution, transfer learning, harmonic analysis, super-resolution, non-uniform sampling, Fourier transform.
+Keywords: beowulf cluster, relative space-time, supra-linear acceleration, qualitative acceleration, GPGPU, loosely coupled machines, artificial evolution, transfer learning, harmonic analysis, super-resolution, non-uniform sampling, fourier transform.

-1. Introduction
+1 Introduction

 Years 2005 and 2006 have been a turning point in computer science.
-Before 2005, parallel machines were not widely available even though they had been the object of intensive research with, for example, the Connexion Machines CM-1 and CM-2 (Lippert, Schilling & Ueberholz, 1993), but also on a smaller scale transputers (Hull, Sweeney & Crookes, 1994) and vectorial multi-processor machines such as the 1980-90 era CRAY X-MP, Y-MP supercomputers, whose MIMD capabilities were not really exploited, for lack of efficient generic parallel algorithms, which will be the object of this paper.
+Before 2005, parallel machines were not widely available even though they had been the object of intensive research with, for example, the Connexion Machines CM-1 and CM-2 [1], but also on a smaller scale transputers [2] and vectorial multi-processor machines such as the 1980-90 era CRAY X-MP, Y-MP super computers, whose MIMD1 capabilities were not really exploited, for lack of efficient generic parallel algorithms, which will be the object of this paper.
 Typically, 8-vectorial processor CRAY Y-MP machines were used as 8 independent vectorial computers.

-1.1.
-A bit of history on the development of parallel hardware and software

-In 2005, a first physical barrier was hit for air-cooled personal computer CPUs, with 115W 3.8GHz Intel Pentium 4 Prescott.
-Because consumption (and therefore heat production) increases as the cube of the clock frequency, the only way to improve on CPU performance was to develop multi-core processors (only twice the consumption for twice the computing power, compared to 8 times the consumption for twice the clock frequency).
-The first dual-core Intel processor was the 130w 3.2GHz Pentium D Smithfield that came out in May 2005 (reduced clock frequency)
+1.1 A bit of history on the development of parallel hardware and software fore heat production) increases as the cube of the clock frequency, the only way to improve on CPU performance was to develop multi-core processors (only twice the consumption for twice the computing power, compared to 8 times the consumption for twice the clock frequency).
+The first dual-core Intel processor was the 130w 3.2GHz Pentium D Smithfield that came out in May 2005 [3] (reduced clock frequency for higher consumption).

-for higher consumption) (Krazit, 2005, August, 17).
 It is since that time that all CPUs are now multi-core CPUs more or less capped at 4GHz (typically only on one core of all the cores of the CPU), which created software-related problems: